NightfallRollup/nightfall-sdk/README.md

 ### Getting started

-To get a good idea of how to interact with Nightfall using the SDK, we provide a set of example scripts and a React web app.
+To get a good idea of how to interact with Nightfall using the SDK, we provide a set of example scripts.

 **Read this section carefully to learn how to run these examples successfully**.